 Inside the suites…

-Before booking your reservation at Travaasa Hana, make sure you understand what will be included in your stay–and what won’t be.
+Before booking your reservation at Travaasa Hana, make sure you understand what will be included in your stay.

-Accommodations for families begin with the most modestly priced Garden View Suites (starting at $350/night), which sleep up to 4 in beds or 5 with a complimentary rollaway bed or Pack ‘n Play, and include a mini refrigerator, coffeemaker, and electric kettle (no microwave).
+Accommodations for families begin with the most modestly priced Garden View Suites (starting at $350/night).
+These sleep up to 4 in beds or 5 with a complimentary rollaway bed or Pack ‘n Play, and include a mini refrigerator, coffeemaker, and electric kettle (no microwave).

-The Waikoloa Family Suites, which sleep from 6 to 8 in beds, include a full gourmet kitchen and living room area that’s ideal for big family gatherings or small family reunions (from $725/night).
+The Waikoloa Family Suites sleep from 6 to 8 in beds.
+Plus, they include a full gourmet kitchen and living room area that’s ideal for big family gatherings or small family reunions (from $725/night).

 As mentioned earlier, the luxury Sea Ranch Cottages are only for guests 16 years and older, except during select dates each year (from $450/night, see upcoming family weeks at http://www.travaasa.com/hana/).